 - Back up your vRealize Orchestrator deployment by taking a virtual machine (VM) snapshot.
 See Taking a Snapshot.

 Caution: vRealize Orchestrator 8.x does not currently support memory snapshots.
-Before taking the snapshot of your vRealize Orchestrator deployment, verify that the Snapshot the virtual machine’s memory option is disabled.
+Before taking the snapshot of your vRealize Orchestrator deployment, verify that the Snapshot the virtual machine’s memory option is deactivated.

 - Power on your vRealize Orchestrator deployment.